MomSayAI/General-Existence-Theory/README.md

 | S3 Deductive Transparency | Is the logic fully traceable?           | Linear chain: Bedrocks → Definitions → Axioms → Corollaries.                |
 | S4 Strong Falsifiability  | Clear, binary failure conditions?       | Dark matter non-gravitational interaction = immediate falsification.        |

-**The Falsification Compact**
-GET fails if:
+## The Falsification Compact

+GET is falsified if any of the following is rigorously confirmed:

 1. Any of the five empirical foundations is disproven
-2. A stable existent cannot be described by Ω^{(M)} = Φ(L)
+2. A stable existent cannot be fully described by Ω^(M) = Φ(L) or violates the survival criterion
-3. Dark matter shows any non-gravitational interaction
+3. Dark matter exhibits any non-gravitational interaction (cross-section > 0)
-4. Dark energy has w ≠ -1
+4. Dark energy's equation of state deviates from w ≡ -1 (e.g., 5σ evidence)
-5. Superluminal causal transfer is confirmed
+5. Superluminal causal energy/information transfer is confirmed

 No retreat.
 No rescue.
 Just judgment.

+GET invites anyone possessing basic logical ability and modern scientific common sense to attempt violent falsification — using AGI or other means, if deemed necessary.
+Corollary 22 provides the explicit ultimate conditions.
+To date, more than 3000 independent attempts (including leading global AGIs) have failed to strike any single condition.

 ## Repository Structure